 Once you get involved with the insurance companies, you need to document everything you can.
 Take notes on every phone call that you have, including names of who you spoke to, what time the call took place, and what was said on the call.

 You also want to document your medical journey, appointments, transportation and transportation costs, and your experiences of pain and suffering.
 Every minute of suffering needs to be documented.
 Those minutes could equate to damages during your claim.

 Be careful who you talk to and what you say during this claim.
 Other insurance companies may try to call you and get a recorded statement.
 Witnesses may call you pretending to be nice to get you to say too much.
 What you are trying to avoid here is taking the blame for the accident.

 Don’t talk to anyone regarding your claim.
 Have a lawyer handle any phone calls or mail related to your claim.

 Do File Your Claim Soon

-Florida statute § 95.11 gives you four years to file your claim.
-If you are filing for wrongful death, you have two years to file the claim.
+Florida statute § 95.11 gives you two years to file your claim.
+If you are filing for wrongful death, you also have two years to file the claim.

 Get the ball rolling as soon as you can.

 As soon as you are able, call a personal injury lawyer to help you with your claim.
 The more serious your injuries, the more important it is to be represented by an attorney.
 If you try to handle this on your own, you may not get the compensation you deserve.